 Maintain Optimal Oral and Physical Health with Regular Dental Cleanings

-While many see the mouth as disconnected from the rest of the body, problems in your mouth can cause disease–from dementia to heart disease–in other parts of your body, too.
+While many see the mouth as disconnected from the rest of the body, problems in your mouth can cause disease—from dementia to heart disease—in other parts of your body.

 Dental cleanings help prevent oral cancer, gum disease and tooth loss and maintain good physical health, including possibly reducing heart attacks and strokes.
 Cleanings remove tobacco, coffee and tea stains for a bright, white smile.
 They also freshen your breath by eliminating plaque and tartar buildup.
 Cleanings are the first step to treating preexisting or developing dental conditions.

 Professional cleanings, in short, reinforce your own oral health regimen and give your dentist an opportunity to locate areas that need attention.